New Ad Targets Lightfoot For Failing To Discpline Cops While On Police Board

 “An officer who killed a black woman, an unarmed black woman now gets to go home and feed his kids,” said activist Rachel Williams.
 “Where as her family has to go through the trauma, seven years after, and still does not see justice.”

-United Worker Families is backed by the Service Employees International Union (SEIU) and the Chicago Teachers Union.
+United Working Families is backed by the Service Employees International Union (SEIU) and the Chicago Teachers Union.
 Both endorsed Preckwinkle.

 Lightfoot’s campaign said she increased discipline of cops while on the police board and pointed to lax discipline in the police accountability report.